jarvisar/datavis-project1/README.md

 ## Tools

-The visualization project was created using [D3.js](https://d3js.org/), a popular JavaScript library for data visualization.
+Project 1 was created using [D3.js](https://d3js.org/), a popular JavaScript library for data visualization.
 D3.js provides a set of tools for creating interactive and dynamic data visualizations.

 This project was developed using primarily JavaScript, HTML, and CSS.